 He also happens to be one of the most controversial figures in college sports.

 There is Newton's arrest as a freshman at Florida for being in possession of a stolen laptop computer, which he tried to dump when the police showed up.
-Only after Newton completed a pretrial diversion program were charges dropped, upon which he transferred to Blinn Community College in Texas and
+Only after Newton completed a pretrial diversion program were charges dropped, upon which he transferred to Blinn Community College in Texas and led that team to a 2009 national championship.

 There also is an allegation that his father, Cecil Newton, sought as much as $180,000 from Mississippi State during its 2009 recruitment of his son.
 It looks all the worse to know Cam had practically painted himself in MSU colors.
 He had grown close to Bulldogs coach Dan Mullen, whom Cam got to know when both were at Florida.
 Cam last year stood on the MSU sideline and cheered.